The Best Hallmark Movies So Far In 2023

 The movie stars Brooks Darnell (known for "Holiday Heritage" and "Advice to Love By") as Matthew and Kimberley Sustad (known for "North to Home" and "Lights, Camera, Christmas!") as Audrey.

 "These two people are — Brooks less so — their own worst enemy," explained Sustad in an interview with Dear Hallmark.
 "Audrey is this really highly competitive board game designer ... but also has a love for creating these games."
 Because of her competitive nature, Audrey tends to push people away.
 As Sustad put it, "She's sort of a lone wolf."
 With Brooks, Audrey continues to push him away — until she finally softens.
-This sounds like a great enemies-to-lovers story with a super cute premise.
+We're suckers for enemies-to-lovers stories, and we're a fan of this one's especially cute premise.

 A Winning Team